 Currently, no continuing education hours are required to renew your cosmetology license in Louisiana, but CEUs are always recommended to stay current in the industry.

-On average, cosmetologists, hair dressers and hair designers in Louisiana earned a yearly income of $22,100 in 2013, according to statistics provided by O*Net.
+On average, cosmetologists, hair dressers and hair designers in Louisiana earned a yearly income of $19,680.
 And the field is growing at a good rate, meaning jobs should be readily available and opportunities for advancement are good.
 Also, what you actually earn depends upon many factors including your skill level, the type of salon or spa you work at, and how many loyal customers you have, as well as the specific procedures you perform.
 By taking continuing education courses, you will be enhancing your skills and possibly putting yourself in a position to earn a higher income.
 For example, the latest hair straightening methods require that you be trained in how to apply them.
 When you offer them to your customers, you stand to earn a particularly high fee for that service, often between $250 and $350 per treatment.

 It is important to continually upgrade your skills, and it is equally important that you let people know about your enhanced capacities!
 Perhaps the spa or salon you work at will advertise your new services in the newspaper, on radio, or online.
 Or you might want to send out announcement cards to your regular customers.
 You might even consider providing your new service without charge to a couple of especially loyal customers who are well connected and could spread the word.
 If you have been taking business courses, you might look into becoming an assistant manager at your present location.
 As a hair dresser, hair stylist, or cosmetologist, most of your work is one-on-one with individual clients, and usually by appointment.
 This gives you some scheduling leeway, depending upon the policies of your salon or spa, but you will need to be available when your customers want to utilize your services which means working some evenings and weekends.
 Still the beauty industry offers opportunities to work full and part time, and to incorporate your work life in with your home life successfully.